shakelang/Specification/specification/bytecode/storage-format.md

 For example the method `int add(int a, int b)` would be represented as `add(I,I)I`.

+A qualified method signature should additionally contain a qualified path.
+See [Path Signature](#path-signature).

 ### Path Signature

 The path signature is the "path" of a method, class or field.
 It contains the package name, (optinally the parent class name) and the class/method/field name.